Criticism of evolutionary psychology: Alleged ethnocentrism

 One aspect of evolutionary psychology is finding traits that have been shown to be universal in humans.
-Many critics have pointed out that many traits considered universal at some stage by evolutionary psychologists often turn out to be dependent on cultural and particular historical circumstances.
+A number of critics have pointed out that some traits considered universal at some stage by evolutionary psychologists often turn out to be dependent on cultural and particular historical circumstances.
 Critics allege that evolutionary psychologists tend to assume that their own current cultural context represents a universal human nature.
 For example, anthropologist Susan McKinnon argues that evolutionary theories of kinship rest on ethnocentric presuppositions.
 Evolutionary psychologists assert that the degree of genetic relatedness determines the extent of kinship (e.g., solidarity, nurturance, and altruism) because in order to maximize their own reproductive success, people "invest" only in their own genetic children or closely related kin.
 Steven Pinker, for instance, stated "You're either someone's mother or you aren't".
 McKinnon argues that such biologically centered constructions of relatedness result from a specific cultural context: the kinship category "mother" is relatively self-evident in Anglo-American cultures where biology is privileged but not in other societies where rank and marital status, not biology, determine who counts as a mother or where mother's sisters are also considered mothers and one's mother's brother is understood as the "male mother".

 However, evolutionary psychologists point out that their research actually focuses on commonalities between people of different cultures to help to identify "human psychological nature" and cultural universals.
 It is not a focus on local behavioral variation (which may sometimes be considered ethnocentric) that interests evolutionary psychologists; rather their focus is to find underlying psychological commonalities between people from various cultures.